Built Heritage Funding Programs

 Who is not eligible to apply?

 Government and public agencies are not eligible to apply.
 This includes, for example, the City of Ottawa itself, the Federal government or Crown Corporations, the Provincial government and school boards.
 If a property is, however, leased on a long term to an individual or group, they could apply.
 Foreign embassies cannot apply for grants.
-Owners of non-contributing (Category 4) buildings in HCDs are also not eligible for grants.
+Owners of non-contributing (Category 4) buildings in Heritage Conservation Districts are also not eligible for grants.

 How do I apply?

-Application forms are available online: Heritage Grant Application [ PDF 127 KB ]
+Application forms are available online: Heritage Grant Application

 Do you recommend restoration contractors?